Spanish people of Filipino ancestry: Language

+Spanish is the official language spoken, along with other Philippine languages and English in their community.
+Other individuals only speak Spanish, while some use both Spanish and English as their form of communication.
+Spanish is spoken together with Tagalog, Cebuano and other Philippine languages.

-New Filipino migrants to Spain are often not fluent in Spanish nor, if such is the case, the regional language of their autonomous community.
+New Filipino migrants to Spain are often not fluent in Spanish, the same it goes with Spanish-born Filipinos who also finds it difficult to speak their indigenous Philippine regional languages of their community.
 In a 2020 survey, more than half of all surveyed Filipino migrants on Ibiza reported not being fluent in either Spanish or Catalan, although they were generally fluent in English, Filipino and/or other languages of the Philippines.
 While a lack of Spanish fluency has led to many Filipinos being underemployed, English fluency is a reported advantage for the community, as Filipinos often find work in the employ of other non-Spanish speaking foreigners.

-Fluency in Spanish and regional languages increases with the children of migrants who are born in Spain, as they learn those languages in school along with English and other foreign languages.
+Fluency in Spanish and regional languages increased with the children of migrants who are born in Spain, as they learn those languages in school along with English and other foreign languages.
 While they become native Spanish speakers, unlike their parents, it often comes at the expense of learning Filipino and other Philippine languages.